svhawkins/B-Minor-Compiler/README.txt

   stack, symbol_table, and hash_table functions were working fine since 'symbol_table_print' printed everything out correctly.

+- figuring out why i was getting segfaults with hash_table_insert() in scope_bind in decl_resolve only to realize that after running just the failing test in valgrind was due to a double free. symbols in the symbol table are not deep copies of the symbols in the ast structures. the pointers in the table and the structures point to the same object. so when the <struct>_destroy() functions were called, the symbol field was being destroyed in both the ast object and the table, when it should be just the table (or just the object. whatever, just not both)

 caveats
 - my 'delete' functions are called 'destroy' functions but they do the same thing.